 The Alumnae Achievement Award is presented annually to a living alumna or old girl in recognition of her outstanding dedication and accomplishments in her life’s work, either professional and/or volunteer.
-There are three categories for the Alumnae Achievement Award: Junior Alumnae Award, Distinguished Alumnae Award, and Lifetime Achievement Award.
+There are three categories for the Alumnae Achievement Award: Junior Alumna Achievement Award, Distinguished Alumna Achievement Award, and Lifetime Alumna Achievement Award.

 Recognizes an Alum or Old Girl, 40 years or younger, who has reached a significant level of success and has demonstrated vision and leadership

 Recognizes an Alumnae or Old Girl, for her outstanding achievement in a particular field or industry, for her role in advancing women is leadership in society and/or the workplace and has proven to be an exceptional role model to young women

 Recognizes an Alumnae or Old Girl for a lifetime of dedication and service to her community, as well as who made a significant contribution to her profession, to the wellbeing of humanity and expanded the role of women in society.

 The Crofton House School Alumnae Association is pleased to award sisters Dagmar Timmer ’91 and Vanessa Timmer ’92 a joint 2021 Distinguished Alumnae Achievement Award for their lifelong commitment to environmental action, research and policy, social entrepreneurship and systems change.